jmn8718/coros-connect/README.md

 # coros-connect

-Library to interact with COROS Api.
+Nodejs library to interact with COROS Api.

+⚠️ It does NOT support browser as it uses node libraries.

 ⚠️ This repository is using a **non-public API** from [COROS Training Hub](https://t.coros.com/) that could break anytime.